-2.3.1 1.11.1 The following definitions shall pertain to the application of the non-residential land use designations and associated policies:
+2.3.1 1.12.1 The following definitions shall pertain to the application of the non-residential land use designations and associated policies:

-a."Town-serving" shall mean establishments, principally oriented to serving the needs of Town persons and not substantially relying on the patronage of non-Town-persons-Commercial establishments (other than those in the "Commercial - Office, Professional & Institutional" (C-OPI) zoning district, which are not required to meet town-serving requirements) of 3,000 square-feet or less of gross leasable area in the C-PC, C-TS and C-B zoning districts, and 4,000 square-feet or less of gross leasable area in the C-WA zoning district are assumed to meet the intent of the first part of this definition.
-Town- serving commercial establishments shall attract not less than the established percentage defined in the Zoning Code of their customers/members/clients from among Town persons.
+a."Town-serving" shall mean establishments principally oriented to serving the needs of Town persons residents and not substantially relying on the patronage of persons not defined as Town persons residents.
+Commercial establishments (other than those in the "Commercial - Office, Professional & Institutional" (C-OPI) zoning district, which are not required to meet town-serving requirements) of 3,000 2,000 square-feet or less of gross leasable area in the C-OPI, C-PC, C-TS and C-B zoning districts, and 4,000 3,000 square-feet or less of gross leasable area in the C-WA zoning district are assumed to meet the intent of the first part of this definition.
+Proposed Town-serving commercial establishments shall attract not less than 50% of their customers/members/clients from among Town residents.